andrefilipefmsilva/NeuroEvolutionary-Algorithms-For-Prediction/README.md

 # NeuroEvolution
-Project for Neural and Evolutionary Learning course - Utilizing Genetic Algorithms to infer milk components
+Project for Neural and Evolutionary Learning course

+Utilizing Genetic Programming to infer milk components